 $3750- $1000 = $2750/month or about a 18% monthly return.

 This is simply a mathematical formula, and would require finding five trades a day that offer this reward:risk.
 That could prove difficult.
 Also, you are highly leveraged, and there is a chance of catastrophic loss if a market where to move aggressively against you and your stop loss became ineffective.
-You could face a significant lose or even lose your entire account where the price to move even several percentage points against you (unable to exit at planned exit point).
+You could face a significant loss or even lose your entire account if the price were to move even several percentage points against you (unable to exit at planned exit point).